 Contributions can come straight from your paycheck through payroll deductions or through direct contributions made by you or your family and friends.

 How much can I contribute to my HSA?

-For 2020, the maximum contribution for single coverage is $3,550 and for family coverage is $7,100.
+For 2021, the maximum contribution for an individual with self-only coverage under a high deductible health plan is $3,600 and for family coverage under a high deductible health plan is $7,200.
 Participants age 55 or older may make up to $1,000 in additional catch-up contributions.
 For more information please check the IRS Website.

 Is there a minimum balance to open or other fees associated with a Primary Bank HSA?

 - There are no minimum to open an account

 - There are no monthly fees